NOAA-EMC/UPP/doc/UserGuide/Reference/Glossary.rst

    CIN
       Convective Inhibition.

+   CI
+      Continuous Integration.
+CI automatically builds and tests code changes to help identify errors before changes are merged.

+   CMake
+      A cross-platform build system generator used to configure and build UPP and its unit tests.

+   code coverage
+      A measure of which lines or branches of source code are executed by tests.

    CRTM
       The `Community Radiative Transfer Model <https://www.jcsda.org/jcsda-project-community-radiative-transfer-model>`__ (CRTM) is a fast and accurate radiative transfer model developed at the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__ (JCSDA) in the United States.
 It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.

+   CTest
+      A CMake testing tool used to run test suites and report test results.

    Component
       A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g., atmosphere, ocean, or land surface) that are assembled to form a whole.